PcapPlusPlus/pcapplusplus.github.io/docs/tutorials/packet-parsing.md

 // print the source and dest MAC addresses and the Ether type printf("\nSource MAC address: %s\n", ethernetLayer->getSourceMac().toString().c_str());
 printf("Destination MAC address: %s\n", ethernetLayer->getDestMac().toString().c_str());
-printf("Ether type = 0x%X\n", ntohs(ethernetLayer->getEthHeader()->etherType));
+printf("Ether type = 0x%X\n", pcpp::netToHost16(ethernetLayer->getEthHeader()->etherType));
 ```

 For getting the source and destination MAC addresses `EthLayer` exposes methods which return an instance of type `MacAddress` which encapsulates MAC addresses and provides helper function such as print the MAC address as a nice string (like we have in our code example).
 For getting the Ether Type we call `getEthHeader()` which casts the raw packet bytes into a struct: `ether_header*` and we can read the Ether Type from this struct.
-Since packet raw data is stored in network order, we need to convert the Ether Type value from network to host order using `ntohs()`
+Since packet raw data is stored in network order, we need to convert the Ether Type value from network to host order using `netToHost16()`

 The output is the following: